College of Health Sciences

-After acquiring his PhD in Health Education, Dr Ragon joined the faculty of Indiana University and in his third year there received the Student Choice Award For Outstanding Faculty.
-Dr. Ragon was a professor of health education at University of North Carolina Wilmington (UNCW) for four years, during which time he was instrumental in bringing the American School Health Association’s Summer Institute to UNCW.
-In 1999, he was named assistant vice chancellor for public service and extended education and was later named assistant to the provost.
-After a short tenure as a consultant, Dr. Ragon returned to the classroom as associate professor and graduate coordinator at Albany State University where he wrote the health education curriculum for Namibia.
-Wanting to get closer to family, Dr. Ragon began teaching at a rural school in North Carolina where in his first year he was named “Teacher of the Year.”
-However, after serving only one year, Dr Ragon was offered and accepted the position of Director of Health Education at Virginia Tech University.
-Within five months, Virginia Tech Health Education received one of the largest contributions ever made to Student Affairs at the university.
-Dr. Ragon became a faculty member at Walden in 2007 and teaches in the School of Health Sciences in the PhD in Public Health and Master of Public Health programs.
+While acquiring his Ph.D. in Health Education at Penn State University, Dr Ragon served as a HIV/AIDS Education Consultant at a metropolitan health department.
+After graduation, he accepted a faculty position at Indiana University, where in his third year received the Student Choice Award For Outstanding Faculty.
+Dr. Ragon was a professor of health education at UNC Wilmington for four years, during which time he was instrumental in bringing the American School Health Association’s Summer Institute to campus.
+In 1999 he was named Assistant Vice Chancellor for Public Service and Extended Education and was later named Assistant to the Provost.
+After a short tenure as a consultant, Dr Ragon returned to the classroom as Associate Professor and Graduate Coordinator at Albany State University.
+At Albany State, Dr Ragon wrote the 5th grade health education curriculum for the African country of Namibia.
+Wanting to get closer to family, Dr. Ragon took a teaching position with a poor, rural school in North Carolina where in his first year he was named “Teacher of the Year.”
+However, after serving only one year, Dr. Ragon was offered and accepted the position as Director of Health Education at Virginia Tech University.
+Within 5 months, Dr Ragon was able to secure for Virginia Tech Health Education, one of the largest contributions ever made to Student Affairs at the university.
+Dr Ragon became a part-time faculty member at Walden in 2007 and teaches in the School of Health Sciences with students working on their Ph.D. and M.P.H. in Public Health.
+He left administration at Virginia Tech to pursue other educational opportunities.
+Dr. Ragon has been with Walden for over 10 years and is Core (full time) faculty in the Master of Public Health program.